What is Blindness?

 Gene therapy and cell transplantation studies in advanced retinal degeneration face a fundamental translational challenge: histological and molecular measures of success (photoreceptor survival counts, RPE integrity, transgene expression levels, transplanted cell markers) do not necessarily predict whether the surviving or restored cells are functionally integrated into the visual circuit at a level sufficient to drive behaviour.
 A retina that retains more photoreceptors than an untreated control is not necessarily a retina that sees.

 The problem is especially acute for rare disease models and clinical-grade vector preparations: regulators require functional evidence of efficacy, not only structural evidence.
 The OMR provides an appropriate primary functional endpoint because it is non-terminal, repeatable, and sensitive to low-acuity vision, which is the range relevant for animals starting from a blind or near-blind baseline.
-For rare inherited retinal disorders specifically, see Rare & Inherited CNS and Eye Disorders and Retinal Dystrophy.
-For models with co-occurring cell death mechanisms, see the Retinal Degeneration & Inherited Retinal Disease application page.

 How Striatech products help